-H.24 - WORKERS' COMPENSATION INSURANCE
+CLAUSE H.24 - WORKERS' COMPENSATION INSURANCE

-- (a) Workers compensation loss income benefit payments, when supplemented by other programs (such as salary continuation, short-term disability) are to be administered according UC Policy - (b) Contractors approve all workers compensation settlement claims up to \$100,000.
-Settlement claims above the \$100,000 require Contracting Officer approval. - (c) Contractors shall provide copies to the Contracting Officer of all renewal policies for workers compensation.
-The Contractor shall furnish reports as may be required from time to time by the CO.
+- (a) Workers compensation loss income benefit payments, when supplemented by other programs (such as salary continuation, short-term disability) are to be administered so that total benefit payments from all sources shall not exceed 100 percent of the employee's gross pay. - (b) Contractors approve all workers compensation settlement claims up to \$100,000.
+Settlement claims above the \$100,000 require Contracting Officer approval. - (c) The Contractor shall furnish reports as may be required from time to time by the CO.